LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 The setting `mission1_part1` will only be enabled, when both `mission1` and `main_missions` are enabled.

-When the `parent` parameter is null or omitted, the setting will be added as top-level setting, unless `setting.CurrentDefaultParent` is set to something other than `null`:
+When the `parent` parameter is null or omitted, the setting will be added as top-level setting, unless `settings.CurrentDefaultParent` is set to something other than `null`:

 ```
 // Add top-level setting 'main_missions'
 settings.Add("main_missions");

-setting.CurrentDefaultParent = "main_missions";
+settings.CurrentDefaultParent = "main_missions";

 // Add setting 'mission1', with the parent 'main_missions'
 settings.Add("mission1");